 For the latest architecture job offers in China click here

 Finding a good job in China is an extraordinary task that requires an open-minded and a creative thinking attitude as well as the use of some traditional job searching methods, but it really pays off once you get it.
+Having a clear focus in your applications and career planning will help you stand out and target the right opportunities.

 THE JOB ITSELF